 It comes with 8 weights from hairline to black, so you’re sure to find the numbers that are easy to read from the stands.
 (Hint: it isn’t hairline!)
 The timeless lettering would be helpful for any other sports-related designs you’re working on, too.

 This bold, blocky, sporty sans-serif has that powerful, confident look that screams sports.
 Use it for any football, baseball, volleyball, basketball, insert-sport-name-here-ball custom jersey design you’re working on.
 You’ll knock it out of the park!
 It’s a good choice for your team’s logo design, too.

 Avega, with its modern aesthetic and dynamic slant, would be a great choice for racing jerseys, cycling teams, baseball jerseys, softball, soccer, lacrosse, or track & field team jerseys.
-The sleek style and angled letters give it that action vibe that’s just so perfect for sports.
+The sleek style and angled letters give it that action vibe that’s perfect for sports.

 The sharp edges, angled serifs, and aggressive design make it a perfect choice for sports design.
-The bold numbers are available in regular and oblique, both of which would look stunning on the back of a jersey.
+The bold numbers are available in regular and oblique, which would look stunning on the back of a jersey.